Public display of affection: Adolescent

-Due to perceptions of others’ attitudes towards interracial relationships, many interracial couples may engage in certain behavioral strategies to reduce stigma and ostracism.
-Research shows that adolescent interracial couples tend to participate in fewer public and private activities than couples composed of individuals from the same race.
-Significant differences have been found between these two groups on holding hands in public, whereby interracial couples are less likely to do so, yet these differences do not maintain significance in the context of private displays of intimate affection.
-Therefore, it appears that the fear of being negatively judged in public inhibits interracial couples from displaying physical affection in comparison to couples of the same race.
-Interracial couples have also been found to engage in other strategies to deter potential judgment, including ignoring public harassment to avoid confrontation, staying at home or filtering their social group to increase acceptance, attending social gatherings attended only by other interracial couples, and publicly surrounding themselves with members of their social support network.

 Same-sex

 Public displays of affection between individuals of the same sex may or may not suggest homosexuality depending on the cultural context.
-For example, in many African cultures it is socially acceptable for people of the same sex to participate in public displays of affection, whereas in other countries such as the United States and Portugal, it is considered indicative of homosexuality.
+For example, in many African cultures it is socially acceptable for people of the same sex to participate in public displays of affection, whereas in other countries such as the United States and Portugal, it is considered to be indicative of homosexuality.
 Public displays of affection tend to be determined largely by culture, which greatly influences perceptions of same-sex PDA.

+In the contemporary Western society, attitudes towards same-sex public displays of affection vary across cities much like they vary across countries.
+In populations where the majority of individuals have high cultural values and are more accommodating, same-sex or same-gender public displays of affection are more likely to occur.

-Intolerance for homosexual PDA is commonplace in large swaths of society in many different cultures.
+Intolerance for homosexual PDA is commonplace in large swathes of society in many different cultures.
 For instance, in Portugal, LGBT individuals only act in ways that contend contemporary ideals and political/economic agendas.
-Homosexual individuals are less likely to partake in public displays of affection because their society is extremely critical of the act.
+Homosexual individuals in Portugal are less likely to partake in public displays of affection because their society is extremely critical of the act.
 They believe that by behaving according to what society deems appropriate, (e.g., only opposite-sex couples should partake in acts of public displays of affection), they are protecting themselves from being categorized as abnormal, odd, or deviant.
 Although same-sex marriage has been legal in Portugal since June 2010 (see Same-sex marriage in Portugal), LGBT people still refrain from public displays of affection for the most part.
-This detail may suggest that Portugal's acceptance of same-sex marriage is due to the fact that the LGBT individuals do not broadcast their sexuality, not that the public of Portugal is more accepting of these acts.
-Although it may appear that homosexual individuals are ambivalent about being limited in only displaying affection privately, it seems to happen out of fear of resentment or being perceived as odd rather than out of respect for their societies’ political beliefs and attitudes.